KhronosGroup/Vulkan-ValidationLayers/docs/generated_code.md

 ### Avoid functions when possible

 All code gen has a single function that outputs one large string, there is zero dynamic control flow that occurs.
+(Generators don't take any runtime arguments other then file locations)

 While it seems useful to group your logic into a single function, it because hard to debug where all the sub-strings are appearing from in the final file.

+The few times it is good to use functions is

+- It returns a non-string value. (ex. sorting logic)
+- There is recursion needed (ex. walking down structs with more structs in it)

 ### Avoid writting C/C++ code in python strings